KristiDodaj/System-Monitoring-Tool/README.md

 RUN THE FOLLOWING COMMANDS IN SEQUENCE:
 <br /> `make`
 <br /> `./monitor [insert flags or positional args here]`

+Note: You can run "make clean" to erase all the .o files produced from the compilation process

 THE ARGUMENT OPTIONS INCLUDE: